NicolasMSalas/eco395m_ml_coffee_trees/README.md

 ## Weather Data

 ## News Sentiment

-# Limitations of the Data
-EACH PERSON FILL IN WHAT THE LIMITATIONS OF YOUR DATA ARE

 The Sentiment Ratio data and the import data for the top coffee importing countries is not as helpful as it could have been if we had gathered it on a monthly basis, considering that we are trying to predict coffee prices on a monthly basis.

 # Models